orkunsanli/orkunsanli/README.md

 - 👋 Hi, I’m @orkunsanli
 - 👀 I’m interested in Front-End, Back-End and Full-Stack development right now.
-- 🌱 I’m currently learning Javascript and Mobile Android development
+- 🌱 I’m currently working as a .NET Developer
 - 💞️ I’m looking to collaborate on Europe Companies
 - 📫 How to reach me;
     - orkunsanlii@gmail.com